Chart Color Schemes

 Residential development activity is lower than average in Minto - St Andrews according to AreaSearch's national comparison of local real estate markets

-Minto - St Andrews averaged approximately 58 new dwelling approvals annually over the past five financial years ending June 30, totalling 294 homes.
-As of July 14, 2026, 14 approvals have been recorded in FY-26.
-Despite population decline during this period, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
-New properties are constructed at an average cost of $285,000, below the regional average, suggesting more affordable housing options for buyers.
+Minto - St Andrews averaged approximately 58 new dwelling approvals annually over the past five financial years, totalling 294 homes.
+In FY-26 so far, 35 approvals have been recorded.
+The population has fallen during this period, yet housing supply has remained adequate relative to demand, creating a well-balanced market with good buyer choice.
+New properties are constructed at an average expected construction cost of $215,000, below the regional average, suggesting more affordable housing options for buyers.

 This financial year has seen $79.4 million in commercial approvals, indicating high levels of local commercial activity.
 Compared to Greater Sydney, Minto - St Andrews has significantly less development activity (59.0% below regional average per person), which typically reinforces demand and pricing for existing dwellings.
 This is also lower than the national average, reflecting market maturity and possible development constraints.
-New development consists of 54.0% detached dwellings and 46.0% townhouses or apartments, offering choices across price ranges from spacious family homes to compact options.
-This shows a considerable shift from the current housing mix (currently 86.0% houses), reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
-Minto - St Andrews reflects a low density area with around 317 people per approval.
+New development consists of 54.0% detached dwellings and 46.0% townhouses or apartments, showing an increasing blend of attached housing types offering choices across price ranges.
+This represents a considerable change from the current housing mix (currently 86.0% houses), reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
+Minto - St Andrews has around 317 people per approval, indicating a low density area.

-Future projections estimate an increase of 1,612 residents by 2041.
+Future projections estimate an addition of 1,602 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development